-SOVOI is a small, community-based organisation that provides a daily after-school sports activities programme for young people living in a small community on the outskirts of Arusha.
-Activities are delivered by volunteer sports teachers and include football, netball, volleyball, rugby and athletics.
-There are currently 90 males and 50 females aged between 11 and 16 years participating in the programme.
+SOVOI is a small, community-based organisation that provides a daily after-school sports programme for young people living in a small community on the outskirts of Arusha.

-The community of Esso is located a mile outside of Arusha in northern Tanzania.
-It is a unique vibrant community consisting of 70,000 people who must endure the harsh living conditions.
-This Parish is overseen by the Pallottines, a Roman Catholic Community, who attempt to address the negative social ramifications prevalent in the community such as HIV/ Aids, drug use or disability.
+Esso, a mile outside Arusha, is a unique and vibrant community of 70,000 people living in harsh conditions.
+This Parish is overseen by the Pallottines, a Roman Catholic Community, who are trying to address problems such as HIV/AIDS, drug use and disability.

-Within the Parish ground a complex for the service of the community has been created which includes a Resource Centre, Sport and Conference Centre, Health Clinic and Kindergarten school in addition to the parish church.
-One of the several committees operating out of this complex is the Sports Committee which oversees the running of programmes for the following sports: basketball, netball, volleyball, soccer and rugby, that take place in the evening and during weekends
+Within the Parish grounds there’s a community complex including a Resource Centre, Sport and Conference Centre, Health Clinic and Kindergarten as well as the parish church.
+One of the several committees operating out of this complex is the Sports Committee, which oversees the running of evening and weekend programmes for basketball, netball, volleyball, football and rugby.

 Arusha Boxing Club

 Founded in 2003 by Noud and Truus van Hout from the Netherlands, the Watoto Foundation supports street children in Tanzania.
-The children receive education, learn new skills and are guaranteed a paid job after completing their 4-years training.
+The children receive education, learn new skills and are guaranteed a paid job after completing 4 years of training.